Valeriu Tița: Short spells in different countries

 From 2011 to 2019, Tita coached Al-Shorta in Syria, Al Naser in Kuwait, Al Sharjah in UAE, Al-Faisaly Amman in Jordan, Al-Safa and Nejmeh SC in Lebanon, Al-Orobah in Saudi Arabia, and Al-Talaba in Iraq.

 On 23 July 2019, Tita came back to Iraq and signed for Al-Mina'a SC club.
 The Romanian coach had around 5 to 10 games to look for the players he wanted to start the next season in a more positive fashion.
 Tita picked 10 players from the team and wanted some new, substantial signings to improve the challenge Al-Minaa would be able to make in the Iraqi Premier League.
 He remained there until January 2021.

 Return to Syria national team

 In November 2021, he was reappointed as coach of Syria national team.
 He led his team during the 2021 FIFA Arab Cup, before being dismissed after two losses against United Arab Emirates and South Korea in the 2022 FIFA World Cup qualification.

+Al-Ain

+On 24 June 2023, Tița was appointed as head coach of Saudi club Al-Ain.

+Bashundhara Kings

+On 9 July 2024, Tița was appointed as head coach of Bangladesh Premier League club Bashundhara Kings.
+During his tenure, he led the club to two domestic cup victories, but his stint with the club ended in June 2025 following disputes over unpaid salaries and bonuses.